danielgonvie/GameProject/README.md

 ## SEPECIAL THANKS 💖
 I'm so glad to have my teammates that i had fun with this week.
-A BIG THANKS AN A BEER to my TA Lorena, that endured this calamity for a entire week.
+A BIG THANKS AND A BEER to my TA Lorena, that endured this calamity for a entire week.
 And the entire team of Ironhack for making me feel so motivated and cool with the 💩 I did.

 ## DISCLAIMER ❗